Prost3333/nl.portfolioService/README.md

 ### 1. Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (enough to run the whole stack)
-- JDK 17 (to run the services locally)
+- JDK 17 — only needed if you want to run a service outside of Docker

 ### 2. Configure environment variables